Lucy Mercer Rutherfurd

+After dismissal from the Roosevelt household, Mercer married New York socialite Winthrop Rutherfurd, but maintained contact with Franklin Roosevelt.
+Rutherfurd died in 1944, and Franklin began seeing Mercer again, through meetings arranged by his daughter Anna.
+Mercer was present at Roosevelt's fatal stroke, although the family successfully concealed Roosevelt's affair from the press until 1966.

 Background

-Lucy Page Mercer was born on April 26, 1891, in Washington, D.C., to Carroll Mercer (1857–1917), a member of Theodore Roosevelt's "Rough Riders" cavalry military unit in the campaigns in Cuba, on the south shore of the island near Santiago during the brief Spanish–American War in 1898, and Minna Leigh (Minnie) Tunis (1863–1947), an independent woman of "Bohemian" exotic, free-spirited tastes.
-Lucy had one sister, Violetta Carroll Mercer (1889–1947).
+Lucy Page Mercer was born on April 26, 1891, in Washington, D.C., to Carroll Mercer and Minna Leigh (Minnie) Tunis, an independent woman of "Bohemian" exotic, free-spirited tastes.
+Lucy had one sister, Violetta Carroll Mercer.
 Though they were both from wealthy, well-connected families, Mercer's parents lost their fortune through the Financial Panic of 1893 and subsequent great recession/depression which curtailed their lavish spending.
 The pair separated shortly after Lucy's birth, and Carroll became an alcoholic.
 Minnie then raised the girls alone.
+Carroll would later enlist in Theodore Roosevelt's "Rough Riders" cavalry unit in the brief Spanish–American War of 1898, campaigning near Santiago, Cuba.